vmware-archive/nsx-ci-pipeline/README.md

 ## Edit as necessary
 tile_iso_diego_cell_instances_1: 2

 ## NSX Security Group tie-up
 ## Needs to be filled for automatic registration of job against NSX Security Group
 ## and LBR (GoRouter, TCPRouter, MYSQL, SSH)
-## If no security group provided, binding of lbr & security group would be ignored for the job
+## If no security group provided, it would use defaults
 tile_iso_router_security_group_1:
 tile_iso_tcp_router_security_group_1: